pragmaxim-com/blockchain-benches/README.md

 Given that :
 - Relying on the benchmarks of the authors is not a good idea.
 - Benchmark should be always done in the context of the target application.

 In the context of persisting :
 - billions of hash keys or linearly increasing unique numeric keys
 - in parallel

-We suffer from **Dual Ordering Problem** :
+We suffer from :
- - supporting queries efficiently on both Key and Value requires two different index orders, and maintaining them consistently creates problems of duplication.
+- Dual Ordering Problem : supporting queries efficiently on both Key and Value requires two different index orders, and maintaining them consistently creates problems of duplication.
+- Increasing write amplification with # of rows

 so I compare these storages with basic abstraction like index, range and dictionary of many columns because that reveals real write amplification :
 - [fjall](https://github.com/fjall-rs/fjall) store